 Is it possible to effectively treat urinary tract infection naturally without having to resort to antibiotics?
 We will cover these questions and more in the interesting and most comprehensive article about urinary tract infections, otherwise known as UTI.
 The other term commonly used is cystitis, and what we really mean is an infection of the bladder, but the term cystitis is often used indiscriminately and it really covers a wide range lower urinary tract infections and irritations.

-With the elderly it is possible to have bacteria in the bladder without having any symptoms, I have seen this in many older patients over the years.
-There can be several reasons why bacteria settling in the bladder in the older person, and here are a few of the main reasons:
+With the elderly, it is possible to have bacteria in the bladder having no symptoms.
+I have seen this in older patients over the years.
+There can be several reasons bacteria settling in the bladder in the older person, and here are a few of the main reasons:

 Even the smallest drop of urine (which is always left behind) may contain bacteria, and conditions that may make it easier for the bacteria to travel through the urethra include those listed below.

 Here is a list of the most common causes of a urinary tract infection.
-This list is by no means complete, but you will find just about all of the most common causes listed here.
-There are many potential causes of a UTI, and in many cases I’ve found stress to be a part of the cause because it undermines a person’s immune system, making them more vulnerable for acute infections.
+This list is not complete, but you will find just about all the most common causes listed here.
+There are many potential causes of a UTI, and most times I’ve found stress to be a part of the cause because it undermines a person’s immune system, making them more vulnerable to acute infections.

 The symptoms of a urinary tract infection can vary from person to person, but here is a list of the most likely and common symptoms you will find.

-It is important to drink sufficiently, so the bladder is flushed thoroughly.
-During urination the bladder should be emptied completely.
+It is important to drink water sufficiently.
+This will flush your bladder thoroughly.
+Emptying your bladder completely during urination is important.
 It is a bad habit to sit on the toilet bent forward and reading while urinating.
 A trick is to place yourself backwards on the toilet, so you lean against the wall.
 This posture is more suitable in securing a complete emptying of the bladder than the usual sitting posture.
 Warm clothes on the lower part of the body will also help prevent cystitis.

 As a prevention, it may be helpful to drink cranberry juice every day or take capsules.
-There is no doubt that this simple and natural treatment may help to reduce the frequency of recurrent infections.
-It is thought that the cranberry juice works by preventing common bacteria from ‘sticking’ to the walls of the bladder and so preventing infection taking hold.
+This simple treatment may help to reduce the frequency of recurrent infections.
+We think the cranberry juice works by preventing common bacteria from ‘sticking’ to the walls of the bladder and so preventing infection taking hold.
 Urination immediately after sexual intercourse will flush out most bacteria from the urethra.
 Try to urinate at least once every three hours.
 Women who avoid urination for long periods suffer from more infections of the urinary system.

-Urinary tract infections would have to be one of the more common reasons why a women will go to her chemist to seek a resolution for a condition rather than her doctor.
-There are various pharmaceutical drugs your pharmacist will recommend to treat cystitis, and they will be generally recommended unless a woman is experiencing blood in her urine or is vomiting.
+Urinary tract infections would have to be one of the more common reasons a woman will go to her chemist to seek a resolution for a condition rather than her doctor.
+There are various pharmaceutical drugs your pharmacist will recommend treating cystitis, and they will be recommended unless a woman is experiencing blood in her urine or is vomiting.

-If she is pregnant with a UTI, she will most probably in all cases be asked to check in with her doctor or report this to her midwife as soon as possible.
+If she is pregnant with a UTI, they will ask her to check in with her doctor or report this to her midwife as soon as possible.
 Usually, a single course of treatment is offered and this will clear up the condition, but if symptoms persist even after trying the OTC (over-the-counter) drug, she will be told to consult her doctor.

-The principal remedies I’d like you to get if you regularly experience UTIs are Buffered C Powder, D-Mannose Powder and Cranberry concentrate capsule
+The three principal remedies I’d like you to get if you regularly experience UTIs are:

 This is good if you travel and only want to take something small in your handbag.
 This can be just what you need when you go away on holidays for a week or two to prevent a UTI.
 It will work – AVOID alcohol No cheating.
 Take a small amount of D-Mannose powder with you, use it (as below) at the very first sign of even the slightest irritation down there.
 Keep taking it until the irritation stops.

-This is a good treatment if you have only had a UTI once or twice and not recurrent.
-New studies show that when it comes to Vitamin C, ascorbic acid irritates the bladder, thus Vitamin C must be obtained in the form of Calcium ascorbate, which is relatively buffered.
+This is an excellent treatment if you have only had a UTI once or twice and not recurrent.
+New studies show that with Vitamin C, ascorbic acid irritates the bladder, thus we must get Vitamin C as calcium ascorbate, which is relatively buffered.
 Avoid vitamins containing any aspartate, as it is a bladder irritant.
 Try a Vitamin C powder that is PH balanced and in a buffered form already – it is absolutely perfect for those with a urinary tract infection.
 Try it and see, you will be on top of this complaint in no time.

 This is your best solution if you have recurrent and chronic UTI problems.